ZacharyTSteele/EEP_Datafiles/README.md

 Ratio of fractionating plant material (fractionating vs non-fractionating plant tissue)

-While there are 27 parameters in total, the majority of the parameters will be fixed for a specific study animal (e.g., skin H2O evaporation rate, Carbohydrate content, Fecal H2O content, etc.) and environment (ambient Temperature, δ18O of meteoric water
-Δ′17O of meteoric water, etc.).
+While there are 27 parameters in total, the majority of the parameters will be fixed for a specific study animal (e.g., skin H2O evaporation rate, Carbohydrate content, Fecal H2O content, etc.) and environment (ambient Temperature, δ18O of meteoric water Δ′17O of meteoric water, etc.).
 This leaves only a small amount of parameters that will change between individuals (e.g., animal body mass).
-In addition, the captive nature of our experiment resulted in several parameters being included that would otherwise be estimated using metabolic rate (e.g., food intake, inhaled oxygen, exhaled CO2) when studying free-ranging animals (see Hu et al. 2023).

 Only lines 13-45 of the code that contain the parameters should be adjusted.
 The rest of the code simply incorporates these parameters to calculate fractional contributions from the different oxygen fluxes, and then uses fractionation factors and exponents and absolute ratios (i.e., of meteoric water & atmospheric oxygen) to estimate δ17OBW, δ18OBW, and Δ′17OBW.

-If you have any questions when using this code and/or data, please email Zach Steele (ZacharyTaylorSteele@gmail.com).
+If you have any questions when using this code and/or data, please email Dr. Steele (ZacharyTaylorSteele@gmail.com).